Kennebec County, Maine

 Kennebec County is a county located in the South-central portion of the U.S. state of Maine.
 At the 2020 census, the population was 123,642.
 Its county seat is Augusta, the state capital.
 The county was established on February 20, 1799, from portions of Cumberland and Lincoln Counties.
 The name Kennebec comes from the Eastern Abenaki /kínipekʷ/, meaning "large body of still water, large bay."

 Kennebec County comprises the Augusta–Waterville, ME Micropolitan Statistical Area.

 In 2010, the center of population of Maine was in Kennebec County, in the city of Augusta.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 951 sqmi, of which 868 sqmi is land and 84 sqmi (8.8%) is water.

+The county is nearly bisected by the Kennebec River, which also forms parts of the county line in the north and south of the county.
+The county is also dotted by many lakes and ponds, as well as the Kennebec Highlands in the northwest part of the county.